 You can take part in several Erasmus+ exchanges, as a student or as an intern, however the total amount of time spent abroad (including study periods) cannot exceed 12 months of your undergraduate degree programme.

-On the web, you can find the regulatory bases of the mobility programmes to learn more about the details and what is required in order to be granted a spot in the Erasmus programme.
-The study abroad period must be relevant for your degree and personal development needs, and must be part of your study plan.
+On the website you will find the regulatory bases of the mobility programmes to know the details and requirements to be able to access an Erasmus place.
+The study period abroad must be relevant to your degree and form part of the curriculum you are studying.

 As an Erasmus+ student, you will be exempt from tuition fees, enrolment fees and examination fees, as well as from access rights to laboratories and libraries at the host institution.
 The institution can, however, charge you for insurance or student union membership.